Finding all stable matchings with assignment constraints: The iterated deletion of unattractive alternatives (IDUA)

 \end{lemma}

+Lemma~\ref{lemma:extremalMatches} states that all remaining participants on the same side of the market have a different most-preferred partner in the normal form, and that such an assignment must be a stable matching.
+Clearly such an assignment must be a matching because otherwise two participants on the same side, two workers say, have the same most-preferred firm.
+But if this were the case, then the IDUA procedure is not yet finished.
+Such a matching must also be a stable matching because every participant on one side of the market is paired with their most preferred feasible partner, implying that no participant on that side of the market is willing to break with their current partner which means there cannot be any blocking pairs.
+That is, the extremal matchings in $D^*(P)$ are precisely the extremal stable matchings in $D(P)$.

-The next result, the proof of which is found in Appendix \ref{app:proofs}, confirms that an analyst studying two-sided matching markets can always confine attention to perfect stable matchings in balanced markets.
+The next result, the proof of which is found in Appendix \ref{app:proofs}, confirms that an analyst interested in stable outcomes in two-sided matching markets can always confine attention to perfect stable matchings in balanced markets.
+In fact, the result extends the rural hospitals theorem as it also observes that some worker-position pairs may be discarded even amongst those workers and positions that appear in every stable matching.
+For example, from panel (b) in Figure~\ref{fig:ex2} it is clear that worker $\worker{5}$ will never be paired with firm $\firm{2}$ in any stable matching.
+And this despite both appearing in every stable matching.

 \begin{lemma} In $D^*(P)$ there remain $r$ non-empty rows and $r$ non-empty columns (for some $r$) and all stable matchings in $D^*(P)$ contain $r$ vertices (that is, they are perfect matchings in $D^*(P)$). \end{lemma}